 prove_p(D,Proof)

-The predicate copy_term/2 makes a copy of a term, with all variables replaced by new ones.
-It is a built-in predicate in many Prolog interpreters, but could be defined by means of assert/2 and retract/2 (see Appendix A.2 for details).
+makes a copy of a term, with all variables replaced by new ones.
+It is a built-in predicate in many Prolog interpreters, but could be defined by means of assert/2

 At the end of this chapter, we spend a few words on the methodology of writing Prolog programs.
 Given a problem to solve, how do I obtain the program solving the problem?
 This is the fundamental problem of software engineering.
 Here, we can only scratch the surface of this question: we will concentrate on the subtask of writing relatively simple predicates which use no more than two other predicates.

 Consider the following problem: define a predicate which, given a number n, partitions a list of numbers into two lists: one containing numbers smaller than n, and the other containing the rest.
-So we need a predicate partition/4:
+So we need a predicate partition/4

 % in L smaller than N,